-Welcome to the Safe Handling, Storage, and Disposal of Hydrofluoric Acid User's Guide presented by UAB's Department of Environmental Health and Safety (EHS).
-Anyone working with Hydrofluoric Acid must adhere to the guidelines and procedures presented here.
-The ultimate goal of this User Guide is to advise any laboratory personnel on handling, storing, and disposing of Hydrofluoric Acid properly.
+Welcome to the Safe Handling, Storage, and Disposal of Hydrofluoric Acid User's Guide.
+This User's Guide is presented by the UAB Department of Occupational Health and Safety (OH&S).

+Anyone that works with Hydrofluoric Acid must adhere to the guidelines and procedures presented here.
+The ultimate goal of this User Guide is to advise any laboratory personnel how to safely handle, store, and dispose of Hydrofluoric Acid properly.